fgm/filog/README.md

   - instantiate a sending "strategy": instance of a class derived from `StrategyBase`.
 There are able to decide, based on an event, where it should be sent by available senders.
-They may also modify the logger instance at the last step of its construction, A single concrete strategy is currently available:
+They may also modify the logger instance at the last step of its construction, Two concrete strategies are currently available:
     - `LeveledStrategy`: based on the level of the message, it defines three severity levels: low, medium, and high, as well as the breakpoints between them in terms of RFC5424 levels, and associates a sender instance with each of these levels
+    - `TrivialStrategy` uses a single sender for all messages.
+Especially useful for early work client-side, where you want everything to be stored to collect as much information as possible from a limited number of clients.
+      May also be useful for tests, to simplify test setup.
   - constructs a `ClientLogger` instance, passing it the strategy instance, like:

           let logger = new ClientLogger(new LeveledStrategy(
             new NullSender(),
             new ConsoleSender(),
-            new MeteorClientHttpSender(Meteor.absoluteUrl('/logger'))
+            new MeteorClientHttpSender(Meteor.absoluteUrl('logger'))
           ));

   - adds processor instances to the logger instance, like: